myzb/SpecSpecificKeybinds/README.md

 # Specialization Specific Keybinds

 An addon for World of Warcraft that enables per-specialization key binding support.
 The current key binding layout will automatically change whenever the active specialization is changed.
+This includes situations when the active specialization is automatically changed by the game (i.e when entering arenas).

 The addon is under 150 lines of code and tries to keep things simple.
 This means 1 key bind profile for each class specialization and no fancy extra options.
 The addon uses the standard key bindings menu to trigger it's actions.